For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Poprotskiy Alexey (left), ViDi Studio (right) - Shutterstock

 Internships can be pretty crucial in ensuring you bag the job of your dreams.
-For many students, it can be almost impossible to get off to a good start on their career path without solid work experience.
+For many students, it can be almost impossible to kickstart their career path without solid work experience.

-However, months of hard work and no guarantee of a job offer at the end is pretty demotivating and many companies are still getting away with offering internships that are completely unpaid.
+However, doing months of hard work with no guarantee of a job is pretty demotivating.
+Plus, many companies are still getting away with offering completely unpaid internships.

 And what happens if you decide it's not the right path for you after all that hard work?
-What if you can't find an internship or you're not keen on a summer internship, but don't fancy playing FIFA until a great opportunity drops from the sky?
-We've listed some great internship alternatives below.
+What if you can't find an internship?
+Or if you're not keen on a summer internship but don't fancy playing FIFA until a great opportunity drops from the sky?
+We've listed some internship alternatives below.

 Don't forget to check out our guide on how to apply for graduate schemes too.